Omikhleia/JSBON/README.md

 For the mere record, compressing this JSON file with 7Zip (default settings) produces a 4.3 MB file in 7z format and a 6.2 MB file in ZIP format.

-Tests performed on August 2016, with NodeJS v6.3.1 and JSBON 0.3.1.
+Tests performed on August 2016, with NodeJS v6.3.1 and JSBON 0.3.x.

 **BJSON**

-Apparently, BJSON (http://bjson.org/) is only a (poorly written) specification, and I could'nt find any implementation for it.
+Apparently, BJSON (http://bjson.org/) is only a (poorly written) specification, and I could not find any implementation for it.

 **UBJSON in ASM.JS**

-L16 (https://github.com/artcompiler/L16) is the referenced JavaScript library on http://ubjson.org/ (at the time of writing), and claims using ASM.JS for performances, but I could'nt make anything useful out of it.
+L16 (https://github.com/artcompiler/L16) is the referenced JavaScript library on http://ubjson.org/ (at the time of writing), and claims using ASM.JS for performances, but I could not make anything useful out of it.
 Written in 2013, it has no documentation and no clean interface, and looks as a half-baked coding experiment.

 **node-ubjson**